Azure/azure-sdk-for-java/sdk/formrecognizer/azure-ai-formrecognizer/README.md

     </dependencies>
 </dependencyManagement>
 ```
-And then include the direct dependency in the dependencies section without the version tag.
+Then, include the direct dependency in the dependencies section without the version tag.

 ```xml
 <dependencies>